In the Name of Allah, the Most Gracious, Most Merciful

 and Holocaust denial, this time emerging not from European Anti-Semites,

-but from none other than the President of
+but from none other than the President of Iran.
+Indeed, this head of state

 has taken the unprecedented act of hosting an international conference of